blackaceatzworg/poli307/syllabus.md

 _What is the role of the bureaucracy in environmental policy?
 How does the bureaucracy interact with Congress and the president when making environmental policy?_

 * Rosenbaum, Walter A. 2014.
 "Command and Control in Action: Air and Water Pollution Regulation", __Chapter 6__ in _Environmental Politics and Policy_.
 CQ Press, Washington D.C.
 9th Ed., pgs.
 197--238 on [OAKS](https://lms.cofc.edu/)

-* Rosenbaum, Walter A. 2013.
-"Science, Politics, and Policy at the EPA", __Chapter 7__ in _Environmental Policy: New Directions for the 21st Century_. eds.
-Michael E. Kraft and Norman J. Vig.
-CQ Press, Washington D.C.
-8th Ed., pgs.
-158--187 on [OAKS](https://lms.cofc.edu/)

 * Rinfret, Sara R. 2011. ["Frames of Influence: U.S. Environmental Rulemaking Case Studies."](http://onlinelibrary.wiley.com/doi/10.1111/j.1541-1338.2011.00493.x/abstract) _Review of Policy Research_ 28(3): 231–46.